 We now present a case study to illustrate how those patches are assessed by RGT tests.

 \emph{Case study of Lang-43.} The CapGen repair tool generates three patches for bug Lang-43.
 Those three patches are all composed of a single inserted statement \texttt{next(pos)} but the insertion happens at three different positions in the program.
 Among them, there is one patch that is identical to the ground truth patch (\autoref{patch-Lang-43-ground-truth}).
-It inserts the statement in a if-block.
-Patches \textit{ patch1-Lang-43-Capgen} (\autoref{patch-Lang-43-1}) and \textit{patch2-Lang-43-Capgen} (\autoref{patch-Lang-43-2}) insert the correct statement but at different location, respectively 1 line and 2 lines before the correct position from the ground truth patch.
+It inserts the statement in an if-block.
+Patches \textit{ patch1-Lang-43-Capgen} (\autoref{patch-Lang-43-1}) and \textit{patch2-Lang-43-Capgen} (\autoref{patch-Lang-43-2}) insert the correct statement but at different locations, respectively 1 line and 2 lines before the correct position from the ground truth patch.
 Both patches are classified as overfitting by RGT, because 10 sampled inputs result in a heap space error.
-With the same inputs, the ground truth patch performs without exception, this corresponds to category $D_{error}$ in \autoref{tab:rgt-oracles}.
+With the same inputs, the ground truth patch performs without exception, this corresponds to the category $D_{error}$ in \autoref{tab:rgt-oracles}.
 The original authors have confirmed the misclassification of these two patches.
 This case study illustrates the difficulty of APR patch assessment: it is unlikely to detect a heap memory error by only reading over the source code of the patch.

-\begin{mdframed} Answers to RQ1: Among the 257 patches claimed as correct in previous work, 160 are syntactically identical to the human written patch, and 97 are claimed as semantically equivalent to the human written patch.
-We find that 10 / 97 are assessed as overfitting by the RGT patch assessment.
+\begin{mdframed} Answer to RQ1: Among the 257 APR patches claimed as correct in previous work, 160 are syntactically identical to the human written patch, and 97 were assessed as semantically equivalent to the human written patch.
+Using automated patch assessment with RGT, we find that 10/97 (10\%) are actually overfitting.
 All 10 patches have been confirmed as actually overfitting by their original authors.
-This shows that manual analysis of the correctness of semantical APR patches is hard and error-prone.
-The most closely related experiment is the one performed by \cite{le:reliability-patch-assess}, which is based on 45 claimed correct patches (as opposed to 257) and where one single patch is identified as misclassification.
-Our experiment significantly improves external validity as it is performed on a five times larger dataset. \end{mdframed}
+This clearly shows that manual analysis of the correctness of APR patches is hard and error-prone.
+The most closely related experiment is the one performed by \citep{le:reliability-patch-assess}, which is based on 45 claimed correct patches (as opposed to 257) and where one single patch is identified as misclassification (as opposed to 10).
+Our experiment significantly improves the external validity of this scientific finding as it is performed on a five times larger dataset. \end{mdframed}